ABOUT MATH FOR ADULTS

 *Sharing resources for healthy and safe families.

 The Math for Adults Foundation grew out of work by the Math and Parent Partners Center (MAPPS) at The University of Arizona.
 MAPPS is a program that engages parents in the mathematics of the schools.
-With initial funding from the National Science Foundation (NSF) during the period from 1999-2003, PI's David Gay and Marta Civil and their team devedloped the Math and Parent Partnerships of the Southwest program to engage K-8 parents in collaboratively exploring concepts and pedagogies behind the mathematics that their children are learning in school.
+With initial funding from the National Science Foundation (NSF) during the period from 1999-2003, PI's David Gay and Marta Civil and their team developed the Math and Parent Partnerships of the Southwest program to engage K-8 parents in collaboratively exploring concepts and pedagogies behind the mathematics that their children are learning in school.
 The goal was for parents to successively take on leadership roles within the program to share their own mathematical authentic knowledge and experiences with others.
-Since that time, the program has expanded to universities and schools throughout the country prompting a name change to Math and Parent Partners.
+Since that time, the program has expanded to universities and schools throughout the country.
 See below for related websites.

 The University of Arizona MAPPS Center